Casa Jesus: Founding

 Due to the increasing number of Spanish-speaking Catholics in the Archdiocese of Chicago, Fr.
 Arturo Perez and Fr.
 Silviano Filipetto had the idea of creating a house of discernment and formation where Hispanic men could prayerfully consider the priesthood.
 In 1987, both the archdiocese and Cardinal Joseph Bernardin accepted the proposal.
-The program, initially based out of the rectory of St. Casmir Church in Little Village began recruiting young Latin-American men from around Chicago.
+The program, initially based out of the rectory of St. Casmir Church in Little Village, began recruiting young Latin-American men from around Chicago.

-Men participating in the program lived and prayed in community, learned English, and engaged in catechetical and youth ministry with children in the archdiocese.
-Once sufficient English proficiency was gained, men in the program transferred either to Mundelein Seminary or St. Joseph College Seminary, usually after a year.
+Men participating in the program lived and prayed in community, learned English, and engaged in catechetical and youth ministry in the archdiocese.
+Once proficient in English, men in the program transferred either to Mundelein Seminary or St. Joseph College Seminary, usually after a year.
 In 1990, due to parish mergers, Fr.
 Perez left the program and Fr.
 Filipetto continued as the director of Casa Jesus, before being succeeded as director by Fr.
 David Ford in 1992.

 In 1994, Fr.
 Michael Herman became the director and the program moved to the grounds of Notre Dame de Chicago parish, in part to be closer to the site of the program's English studies at the University of Illinois Chicago.
 It was also at this time that the program began to recruit internationally, initially in Colombia but then expanding to include Mexico, Ecuador, Peru, and other Latin American countries, drawing both from men who had prior seminary experience and those who had been working in the outside world.
 Herman continued in pastoral work in Chicago until the mid-2000s, when he left ministry to live as an out gay man.

 Robert Casey became the fourth rector in 1998, serving in that role until 2003.